-The only habitable structure is the former headquarters used for Hitler’s personal security.
-Today is a small Hotel and Restaurant.
-Would you dare to stay for the night?
+The only habitable structure is the former headquarters used for Hitler’s security.
+Wilczy Szaniec is a budget guest house set next to Wolf's Lair.

+You can enjoy nice food and extra service, while in the daytime you will discover the surroundings.
 There is also a range of breakfast options on offer every morning.
 You can enjoy the garden and make some hiking.

-Stay in Olsztyn instead
+Stay in the Beautiful Olsztyn

-There is only one hotel that comes in my mind, but it's a bit expensive.
+There is only one hotel that comes to my mind, but it's a bit expensive.
 I have been there a few times and it worth the investment.
 It is the Tiffi Boutique Hotel *****.

-Thanks for Reading
+Thanks for Reading!

 Articles Most People Read

-- How to visit Wolf's Lair from Warsaw
+- How to visit the Wolf's Lair from Warsaw

 Some links on this page are affiliate links.
-Meaning, at no extra cost to you, i will earn commission.
-Only if you click through and book a tour or a hotel.
+Meaning, at no extra cost to you, I will earn a small commission, only if you book something through my links!

 I recommend only the best-known companies and products!